quasarframework/quasar-ui-qcalendar/docs/src/pages/all-about-qcalendar/anatomy-of-a-calendar.md

 Make a selection on the left of a calendar to see the result on the right.

 ::: warning
 Some selections may not show up correctly because of `sticky` being used, which causes the sticky section to be above the highlighted area.
-In some cases, it's better to view in Dark mode.
 :::

 ## QCalendarDay